aaron777collins/MinecraftDatapackLanguage/docs/_docs/getting-started.md

 ## Adding Conditional Logic

+> **Enhanced Logic**: The conditional system ensures proper if/else if/else logic where each condition is only checked if all previous conditions were false.

 Now let's create a more advanced example that uses conditional blocks to detect different types of entities:

 ```mdl